 "Thank you Craig, you really took the time to help me understand my Medigap plan...

 Can you give a little seminar to our home owners group...
 I think they could really use this information too."
 August 2017

 Call me and I'll walk you through the complex world of Medicare, including Original Medicare, Med Supplements, Medicare Advantage and prescription drug plans.

 I'll guide you to the best solution for your individual needs and budget.

 Our services are free as we are compensated by the insurance companies.

 480-970-3430 or fill out the contact form above.

 Known as Part A and Part B, Original Medicare is nationwide healthcare for US citizens age 65 and over, or who have certain disabilities.
-Part A is free to most beneficiaries, while Part B has a $134 monthly premium (for most people) and a $183 annual deductible for 2018.
-Original Medicare covers only about 80% of healthcare costs.
-Most people choose to obtain additional insurance to cover this gap.
+Part A is free to most beneficiaries, while Part B has a $144.60 monthly premium (for most people); however, see Other Information below, for income-adjusted Part B costs.
+There is also a $198 annual deductible for Part B for 2020.
+Original Medicare covers only about 80% of healthcare costs. so most people choose to obtain additional insurance to cover this gap.